DBJDBJ/dbjcore/readme.md

 ### Requirements

-Thus we have to add these lines to the csproj file:
+We have to add these lines to the csproj file:

 ```xml
 <!-- Required for the configurator to work -->